-There are 3 ways that The Hartford wrongfully denied our client’s Long Term Disability claim.
+There were 3 ways in which The Hartford wrongfully denied our client’s Long Term Disability claim:

-After Hartford initially approved our client’s claim for long term disability benefits, it offered her assistance with applying for Social Security benefits.
-With Hartford’s assistance, the Social Security Administration rendered a “fully favorable” decision and she was awarded benefits.
+After Hartford initially approved our client’s claim for long term disability benefits, she was encouraged to apply for Social Security benefits.
+With assistance from The Hartford, the Social Security Administration rendered a “fully favorable” decision and our client was awarded benefits.
+This means the SSA had determined that she was unable to perform work of any kind.
 Accordingly, Hartford applied an offset to her long term disability benefits as a result of her also receiving the SSDI benefits.
 However, when Hartford determined that our client was no longer eligible to receive benefits, it failed to give the SSA’s favorable decision any weight.

 While The Hartford was paying our client her continued long term disability benefits, it conducted yearly reviews of her claim to determine her continued eligibility for benefits.
 During the last review, our client gave information to Hartford that she was not able to perform some daily activities and that she required assistance from her husband and mother.
 In contrast, her neurologist informed The Hartford that she did not require assistance to perform daily activities.
 In an effort to sort out this discrepancy, Hartford conducted video surveillance of the client to determine what activities she was actually capable of performing.

 The Court found that Hartford heavily relied on the surveillance video when making its determination to deny benefits.
+Relapsing-Remitting Multiple Sclerosis, as the name suggests, is a disease whose symptoms fluctuate over time.
 The Court stated that the video surveillance did not contradict her statement that she was not able to sit for most of a workday, nor did the video show that she was able to perform work-related tasks, such as sitting, standing or walking, for 8 hours per day, 40 hours per week.

-The client suffered from Relapsing-Remitting Multiple Sclerosis which, as the name suggests, is a disease process that fluctuates over time.
-The Court found that, based on the above reasons, Hartford’s determination that the client’s condition has improved such that she was no longer disabled from performing full-time sedentary work was incorrect.
+Based on these three reasons, The Court ruled that The Hartford’s determination that the client’s condition has improved such that she was no longer disabled from performing full-time sedentary work was incorrect.
 The Court granted our client’s motion for summary judgment and awarded her benefits and attorney’s fees, with judgment withheld until the amount of benefits due was determined.